investing4fun/blog/_posts/2021-01-04-crypto-fundamentals.md

 layout: post
 categories: [investing, crypto]
 title: Crypto fundamentals?
-subtitle: Re-evaluating my attitude towards *coin
+description: Re-evaluating my attitude towards *coin
 ---
 I was speculating with BTC last year a bit.
 I had a good time, but that required daily price monitoring as it is with short term trading on a high volatility instruments.
 It got me thinking: why I couldn't relax and treat it more like a long term investment?
 I believed in bitcoin value!
 But did I?